 How TD Bank CDs Rates Compare to Other Banks

 On the whole, TD Bank’s CD rates are unremarkable.
 They do often fare better than other big bank counterparts like U.S. Bank and Chase, whose rates are shown below.
 U.S. Bank also offers a variety of CD account types.
-Its 6 month CD rates are lower than TD Bank’s, though, with only its 3 and 5-year standard CD reaching higher than TD’s rates.
+Its 6 month CD rates are the same as TD Bank’s, though, with only its 3 and 5-year standard CD reaching higher than TD’s rates.

 The difference in rates is even more drastic when you compared TD Bank and Chase.
 Chase is one of the biggest banks out there which means it has to keep up with the costs of thousands of locations in 26 states.
 While this makes for physical convenience, it lessens your opportunity to really grow your money.
 Chase does also offer higher relationship rates.
 However, these rates don’t really go much higher than the standard Chase rates given below.